unbit/uwsgi-docs/tutorials/SerializingAccept.rst

 This behaviour (for various reasons) is amplified when instead of processes you use threads (so, you have multiple threads blocked on accept())

-The "de-facto" soluction was placing a lock before the accept() call to serialize its usage:
+The "de-facto" solution was placing a lock before the accept() call to serialize its usage:

 .. code-block:: c